Part A: Course Overview

 Overview of Assessment

-You will be assessed on how well you meet the learning outcomes of this course and on your development against the program capabilities.
+You will be assessed on how well you meet the learning outcomes of this course.
 Assessment may include quizzes, reports, group work, problem solving, threaded discussions, and essay writing.
 Feedback will be given on all assessment tasks.